vala-lang/vala-docs/docs/developer-guides/documentation/vala-for-csharp-programmers/15-interfaces.md

 declare other interfaces to be prerequisites, which works in roughly the same way.
 Interfaces may also have a class as a prerequisite.
 This is often used to ensure that an instance of an interface is also an `Object` subclass.
-The fact that interfaces can not inherit from other interfaces is mostly only a technical distinction - in practice Vala's system works the same as C# in this area, but with the extra feature of prerequsite classes.
+The fact that interfaces cannot inherit from other interfaces is mostly only a technical distinction - in practice Vala's system works the same as C# in this area, but with the extra feature of prerequisite classes.